George H. Olmsted: Community support

 Throughout his career, Olmsted worked with colleges and universities and sought to enhance the availability and quality of higher education for all people.
-He served on the Board of Trustees at Drake University in Des Moines, the American University in Washington, the West Point Association of Graduates, the West Point Alumni Foundation, and from 1973 to 1978, at the appointment of President Nixon, on the Board of Visitors at West Point.
+He served on the board of trustees at Drake University in Des Moines, the American University in Washington, the West Point Association of Graduates, the West Point Alumni Foundation, and from 1973 to 1978, at the appointment of President Nixon, on the Board of Visitors at West Point.
 He received honorary degrees from several universities: Doctor of Laws – Drake University.
 Doctor of International Relations – Southeastern University.
 Doctor of Business Administration – Iowa Wesleyan College.
 Doctor of Commercial Science – Coe College.

+Camp Olmsted at Goshen Scout Reservation is named after George H. Olmsted.

 George and Carol Olmsted Foundation

 In 1959, Olmsted and his wife Carol established the George Olmsted Foundation.
 The foundation later changed its name to the George and Carol Olmsted foundation.
 The principal activity of the Foundation is The Olmsted Scholar Program.
-Working with the support and cooperation of the Department of Defense and the Departments of the Army, Navy, and Air Force, the Program offers financial grants to outstanding young officers that are graduates of the three service academies, ROTC programs or OCS/OTS, for two years of graduate study and educational travel in a non-English speaking foreign country.
+Working with the support and cooperation of the Department of Defense, the Department of Homeland Security, and the Departments of the various Services, the program offers outstanding young military leaders an unsurpassed opportunity to achieve fluency in a foreign language, pursue graduate study at an overseas university, and acquire an in-depth understanding of foreign cultures, thereby further equipping them to serve in positions of great responsibility as senior leaders in the United States Armed Forces.

-Each year, a number of young officers (currently there are approximately 18–20 officers selected each year) are competitively selected.
-They enroll as full-time, resident students at a foreign university of their choice which has been approved by their service and the Foundation Board Of Directors.
-While they may choose their course of study with the approval of their service, it is generally preferred that they study in a non-technical curriculum.
-Studies are usually conducted in the language of the country in which the university is located, except in rare cases where the language of instruction may be English but the surrounding culture is non-English speaking.
-Scholars are expected to travel extensively throughout the region where the university is located interacting with the residents and learning as much as they can about local customs, traditions and history.
+Each year, approximately 16 young officers are selected as Olmsted Scholars from among the six Armed Services.
+They complete up to a year of language training, then enroll as full-time students at foreign universities of their choice as approved by the Foundation’s Board of Directors and their Services.
+Scholars pursue graduate studies in one or more areas of the liberal arts.
+Studies are normally conducted in the language of the country in question, except in rare cases where the language of instruction may be English.
+Scholars also travel extensively throughout their countries of study and the surrounding regions to learn what they can about the culture, history and attitudes of those who live there.
+They receive substantial financial grants to support such travel.
+In this way, the Olmsted Scholar Program strengthens American leadership around the world and advances the interests of the United States in military and foreign affairs.

-Since 1959, 600 officers have been selected as Olmsted Scholars.
-They have attended over 200 different universities located in 60 different countries.
-Today, there are 40 general or flag rank officers either active or retired who have been Olmsted Scholars, including one former Chief of Naval operations, the last Commander-in-Chief of the Strategic Air Command and former commander of United States Central Command (CENTCOM), General John Abizaid.
+Since 1959, 800 officers have been selected as Olmsted Scholars.
+They have studied at more than 200 different universities located in over 60 different countries and in over 40 languages.
+To date, a total of 52 Olmsted Scholars have been selected for promotion to general or flag officer rank, including eight 4-star general or admirals.
+Among these are a former Chief of Naval Operations (CNO), Admiral Carlisle Trost; the last Commander-in-Chief of Strategic Air Command (SAC), General George Lee Butler; former Commanders of United States Central Command (CENTCOM), General John Abizaid, and United States Southern Command (SOUTHCOM), Admiral Kurt Tidd; and the current Commander of United States Africa Command (AFRICOM) General Dagvin Anderson.

-Throughout Olmsted's career, he had been a champion of the concepts of better education, jobs, and opportunities for all people.
-In the fields of banking and insurance, he brought availability and affordability of products and services to a market that was battered by the Great Depression.
-He carried on the dream of Arthur J. Morris, the founder of Financial General Corporation, that "anyone who has a steady job can qualify for installment credit from a bank".